Changed Block Tracking

 CTP files are stored in the C:\ProgramData\Veeam\CtpStore folder on standalone Microsoft Hyper-V hosts or on every node of the Microsoft Hyper-V cluster.
 The CtpStore folder contains a set of subfolders — one for every processed VM, in which the following files are stored:

-If a Microsoft Hyper-V VM is registered as a cluster resource, the Veeam CBT driver operates on all cluster nodes that have access to VM disks on the CSV.
+If a Microsoft Hyper-V VM is registered as a cluster resource, the Veeam CBT driver operates on all cluster nodes with access to VM disks on the CSV.
 When a job runs, Veeam Backup & Replication copies CTP files to the temporary folder on the backup proxy used by the backup job.

 Important

-Resilient Changed Tracking
+Resilient Change Tracking

-For VMs running on Microsoft Hyper-V Server 2016 or later, Veeam Backup & Replication uses Resilient Change Tracking, or RCT.
+For VMs running on Microsoft Hyper-V Server 2016 or later, Veeam Backup & Replication uses Resilient Change Tracking or RCT.
 RCT is a native Microsoft Hyper-V mechanism for changed block tracking in virtual hard disks of VMs.

 The RCT mechanism is used only if the Microsoft Hyper-V environment meets the following requirements: